12 Key Marketing Trends (2023-2026)

 But, a recent study found that 93% of marketers agree that consumers do trust content created by real people.

-Searches for “Wayfair” surged during the initial months of the pandemic and are up 220% over the last 5 years.
+Searches for “Wayfair” surged during the initial months of the pandemic and are up 120% over the last 10 years.

-Clothing company Aerie started the #aeriereal hashtag, encouraging their customers to post unfiltered images on themselves on Instagram.
+Clothing company Aerie started the #aeriereal hashtag, encouraging their customers to post unfiltered images of themselves on Instagram.

-HubSpot has named video marketing as “one of, if not the, most important marketing trend today and likely for the next 5-10 years.”
+HubSpot has named video marketing as “one of, if not the, most important marketing trend today and likely for the next 5-10 years”.

 To see the dominance of video, you don’t need to look any further than YouTube.